Balustrades, Handrails & Stairs

 more than 18 risers in a flight of steps to ensure that people negotiate a limited number of steps before a landing is installed so they can rest

-more than 3 winders in a ¼ landing where the going of the winders to either ¼ or ½ landings may differ from the remainder of the flight however they must be consistent within the landing and not varied individually:
+more than 3 winders in a ¼ landing where the going of the winders to either ¼ or ½ landings may differ from the remainder of the flight however they must be consistent with the landing and not varied individually:

 a riser opening greater than 125mm

-a going less than 240mm for a straight flight of steps
+a going less than 240mm for a straight flight of steps.

 The maximum gradient of a ramp should not exceed 1:8 and the floor surface must be non-slip.